 Why I Love this Recipe

-Not only is this delicious and fresh, but it’s just so easy to make … and I LOVE easy.
+This chicken stock is just so easy to make.
+I love that it uses a rotisserie chicken carcass (no waste) and cooks overnight while I sleep.
 It’s also really inexpensive, and this matters when you cook with it often as we do.
 We can go through a LOT of cans and boxes during a single week, and keeping it on-hand in the pantry can be a challenge.
 So being able to make it ourselves really helps.
 But most importantly, this chicken broth tastes so much better than what comes from the store.

 And let’s be honest … most store-bought broth tastes like very salty water with a hint of chicken flavor.
 Ha ha.
 Homemade broth?
 That’s a completely different thing.
 It’s rich, it’s flavorful, and it has actual body to it.
 Plus, you’re using up chicken parts that might otherwise go to waste.